 Being able to work with other teachers also implementing blended learning was key to my continued growth.
 We worked with Modern Teacher to understand the shifts in pedagogy necessary to transition to blended learning.
 I heard Caitlin Tucker at a BRINC training and have used her books to guide my continued development.

 All of these experiences helped me find more effective ways to lead my students while empowering them to take responsibility for their own learning.
-On top of that, learning from and collaborating with others is a hallmark of the new ISTE Standards for Educators, which advise us to “dedicate time to collaborate with both colleagues and students to improve practice, discover and share resources and ideas, and solve problems.”
+On top of that, learning from and collaborating with others is a hallmark of the ISTE Standards for Educators, a subset of the ISTE Standards.
+The Educator Standards advise us to “dedicate time to collaborate with both colleagues and students to improve practice, discover and share resources and ideas, and solve problems.”

 2. Use the technology you have.

 Although it is not the focus of a student-centered classroom, technology plays a big part in the success of this approach because it allows the differentiation of instruction, assessment and expression of learning as well as the collection of student data.

 My students — who are my co-learners and teachers — have helped me adapt to whatever tools are available.
 The standard hardware in core content classrooms throughout my district includes a set of 15 iPads, a projector and a document camera.

 Students are allowed to use their cell phones for educational purposes.
 We use Schoology as a learning management system.
 I use Google Classroom and curriculum sites such as CommonLit | Free Fiction & Nonfiction Literacy Resources to embed high-quality digital content within our LMS.
 Much to my surprise, technology itself plays the smallest role in providing personalized learning for my students.